-Jim Bolen SOG Interviews Part 3 – Nights in the Jungle On SOG Missions During the Vietnam War.
+Jim Bolen SOG Interviews Part 3 – Nights in the Jungle on Vietnam War Covert Operations.

 Above Photo: Tiger approaches jungle camera trap (nationalgeographic.com)